Install and upgrade Bolt

 To install a gem for use with Bolt, use the command appropriate to your operating system:

-• On Windows with the default install location:
+• On Windows, in the default installation location:

 Copy